-(Click on first picture of each set to enlarge photos and view a slide show.
-Pictures are from various photographers among our group.
+(Pictures are from various photographers among our group.
 The days and locations are in random order of all that we saw.)
 We read applicable scriptures at most sites.
 “So Ahab sent for all the children of Israel, and gathered the prophets together on Mount Carmel….’If the Lord is God, follow Him; but if Baal, follow him.”
 1 Kings 18:20 – We peered over the valley of Jezreel and were reminded of the evil Queen Jezebel who had a domineering influence on her husband king Ahab.
 Repeatedly Jezebel had the opportunity to see that Yahweh was the true God.
 In a dramatic contest on Mount Carmel, the prophets of Baal failed to call down fire to their alter.
 Elijah’ simple prayer demonstrated God’s power and authority.
 God’s judgement fell onto the royal pair.
-We also learned about Biblical Tells.
-A testimony to civilizations that have disappeared.
+We also learned about Biblical Tels.
+A TEL, tells us about the civilizations that have disappeared as they are excavated and documented.
 We visited Tel Dan with a view of the Hula Valley, the Naphtali Mountains, Mount Hermon, and the Golan Heights.
-The ancient Dan Tell has a command post lookout which was used during the Six Day War in 1967.
-Archeologists found a large collection of tools as well as the remains of a sparse settlement inhabited by the Israelites before the construction of buildings 12th century BCE.
+The ancient Dan Tel has a command post which was used during the Six Day War in 1967.
+Archeologists found a large collection of tools as well as the remains of a sparse settlement inhabited by the Israelites before the construction of buildings 12th century BC.
 We viewed what is known as the ‘Valley of Tears’ where 450 Syrian tanks and 45 Israeli tanks battled it out.
 Our guide told us the story of the Israel hero, a spy named Eli Cohen.
-“Our Man in Damascus” highlights Eli Cohen’s contribution in the war effort.
+The book “Our Man in Damascus” highlights Eli Cohen’s contribution in the war effort.
 May our Lord Jesus, through His divine “Whisper System” breathe fresh life into each soul that takes time to read these insights as they view the 2018 photos taken while in the Holy Land.
 I pray that the Holy Spirit ignites your Spirit with a passion to know Jesus ever more deeply.
 Continue to count your many blessings, in Jesus name AMEN.
 Pictured below is our guide David Westlund and his personally chosen friend and bus driver Bishara.
 “Look well at my handpicked servant; I love him so much, take such delight in him.
 I’ve placed my spirit upon him.”
 Matt 12:15 The Message.

+“But if any of you causes one of these little ones who trusts in Me to lose his faith, it would be better for you to have a millstone tied to your neck and be thrown into the sea.”
+Jesus warns in Matthew 18:6 to not cause anyone to lose their faith in God’s plan, His Word, His Way.
 As our bus drove through Israel, David would point out many amazing things that happened.
-“Over there is the spot where Joseph was sold into slavery by his brothers….and that was the place where David slew Goliath….those hills over there is Samaria where Jesus met the woman at the well…on the way back between Jerusalem and Ben Gurion airport the road of Emmaus…would we recognize Him?”
+“Over there is the spot where Joseph was sold into slavery by his brothers….and that was the place where David slew Goliath….those hills over yonder, that is Samaria where Jesus met the woman at the well.
+On the way back between Jerusalem and Ben Gurion airport David pointed out “the road of Emmaus…and asked us “would we recognize Him?”
 Our certified guide emphasized the importance of the truth of ‘what’ happened, over where it happened.
+David was clear to point out “This is where archeologist think this happened.”
 At our first tour stop at Caesarea National Park we learned that the Phoenicians built the first settlement on the shoreline of the Med Sea.
-In the year 103 BCE, the village was awarded to Herod the Great.
-Our guide pointed out the public lavatories built near the hippodrome for the benefit of visitors.
+In the year 103 BC, the village was awarded to Herod the Great.
+David pointed out the public-open-air- lavatories were built near the hippodrome for the benefit of visitors.
 We visited the ruins in Chorazin, a place occupied by Arabs until 1948.
 Jesus said “Doom to you, Chorazin!
 Doom, Bethsaida…and Capernaum!
 With all your peacock strutting, you are going to end up in the abyss.
 If the people of Sodom had your chances, the city would still be around.
 At Judgement Day they’ll get off easy compared to you….
 Get away with Me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with Me and work with Me.
 Learn the unforced rhythms of grace.
 Keep company with Me and you’ll learn to live freely and lightly.”
 Matt 11:21-30 The Message — The port city Caesarea Maritima served as an administrative center of Judea’s Roman Empire.
 Later the capital of the Byzantine Palaestina province, then the Muslim conquest in the 7th century.
 Caesarea had an Arab majority until Crusader conquest.
 In 1884 Bosnian immigrants settled there in a small fishing village.
 In 1940, kibbutz Sdot Yam was established next to the village.
 In February 1948 the village was conquered by a Pamach unit.
 In 1952, a Jewish town called Caesarea was established near the ruins of the old city, which were made into the national park of Caesarea Maritima.

 The next day our first stop was Chorazin, where we saw the first ritual bath or mikveh which was situated near the oldest temple that was excavated.
 Our guide explained the Arab occupation and burial site.
 Also some students found some ancient coins on a dig.
 Exploring these ancient excavations affords all pilgrims with a profound appreciation of the Jewish world of the New Testament.
 Jesus and His followers lived in the midst of turbulent, yet an exciting period of history.
 To understand the life and message of Jesus, and the early church as described in the book of Acts, by entering their world, we find deeper meaning of the scriptures.
 The New Testament reports that the construction of the Temple took 46 years.
 It is the biggest religious structure ever built by one man.
 The Temple had over 1000 pillars surrounding all four sides of the complex.
 Herod trained 1000 priests in stone masonry so that the sacrifices would not stop.
 The largest stone in the retaining wall weighs up to 570 tons.
 Five different aqueducts were built, totaling over 36 miles in length.
 The Temple Mount is the holiest site in Judaism.
 In 1967 Israel assigned Muslim control over the area.
 Both the first and second temples were destroyed.
 Excavations on the slopes of the upper portion of the Southern Wall are a treasure to those with an interest of Jerusalem during the time of Jesus.